Key Takeaways

 SEO is a crucial step in reaching your potential customers and increasing traffic to your website.
 It’s not just about manipulating search engine algorithms, but rather creating a user-friendly and informative website that delivers valuable content to your visitors.

 Many SEO agencies, consultants, and freelancers like to tell SEO newbies that SEO is so incredibly complicated that you can’t do it yourself.
-You have to pay them $150/hour or you can forget about being found on Google.
+They claim you have to pay them $150/hour or you can forget about being found on Google.

 Let’s start by debunking that myth.

-SEO is as complicated as people make it out to be.
-Sure, there are elements of SEO that are complicated.
-If you’re really going to geek out and be a hardcore SEO expert, it also requires a certain level of technical expertise and basic programming skills.
+SEO is only as complicated as people make it out to be.
+Sure, there are elements of SEO that are complex.
+If you’re really going to geek out and be a hardcore SEO expert, it requires a certain level of technical expertise and basic programming skills.

-With this post for SEO beginners, you’ll get really, really far on your own and if you implement it all, I have no doubt that you’ll get some top rankings, page 1 rankings and have a generally very good starting point and probably a lot of traffic.
+With this post for SEO beginners, you’ll get really, really far on your own.
+If you implement it all, I have no doubt that you’ll get some top rankings, page 1 rankings, and have a generally very good starting point with a lot of traffic.
+In practice, I’ve seen small business owners with zero SEO background achieve first-page rankings within 3-6 months by consistently applying the fundamentals covered in this guide.

-When you eventually reach a point where your own skills run out, you can get external help with the final technical elements, a skilled copywriter to hone your message, or get a few more relevant links.
+When you eventually reach a point where your own skills run out, you can get external help with the final technical elements, hire a skilled copywriter to hone your message, or acquire a few more relevant links.
+But for most beginners, that point is much further away than you think.

 Technical SEO for beginners